 Now imagine that Friday comes around, you did NOT make an error, and you find $500 extra on your paycheck that week.
 After the celebratory weekend you head back to work and later you make an error, and cost the company.
 Can they get the $500 back from you?
 Fat chance!
 The champagne and caviar store does not take refunds!

 We’re all tempted to do it, too.
 We say, “Practice your spelling for 30 minutes and I’ll let you watch that 10 minute video”.
 She does a fine job with her spelling and goes out to play.
-She decides to make some of her famous “clay pots” on the porch again, and proceeds to smear mud all over the outside furniture.
-She comes back in, washes her hands, and says “I’d like to watch that video now”…
+She decides to make some of her famous “clay pots” on the porch again, and proceeds to smear mud all over the outdoor furniture.
+She comes back in, washes her hands, and says “I’m ready to watch that video now”…

 Often the first thing that comes to mind is: “No way!
 Not until you clean the porch!”
 In your mind you’re sticking to the protocol of denying privileges as a consequence for leaving a mess.
 She throws a fit, you end up cleaning the porch, and everyone goes to bed unhappy.